francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 12: Print All Combinations of Two Letters (Except "oo")
+# Task 14: Convert Base 10 to Base 16
-This script prints all possible combinations of two lowercase letters, except for "oo".
-The output is printed in alphabetical order
+This script converts a number stored in the environment variable `DECIMAL` from base 10 to base 16